How MailSentinel works

 - 0.997

-Measured on a stratified 20% test split the model never saw during training.
+Measured on a stratified 20% test split the model never saw during training, using the binary 0.5 decision threshold.
+The analyzer adds a separate suspicious band around that binary score.

 Confusion matrix